 Zuckerberg College of Health Sciences students who receive a new violation on their record while in a clinical practicum experience but do not notify the Assistant Dean of the College of Health Sciences within 5 business days of the violation may be subject to additional disciplinary actions.
 These may include, but are not limited to, academic probation or academic dismissal from the program of from the Zuckerberg College of Health Sciences.

-The purpose of the CORI check is to ensure public safety and to avoid unacceptable risk to vulnerable populations.
-As most agencies sponsoring a clinical/practicum experience require CORI, SORI or other background checks prior to offering a practicum experience to students, the Zuckerberg College of Health Sciences cannot guarantee a practicum experience to a student if a sponsoring agency refuses to accept the results of any CORI/SORI or other criminal background check required by the sponsoring agency.
+The purpose of the background check is to ensure public safety and to avoid unacceptable risk to vulnerable populations.
+As most agencies sponsoring a clinical/practicum experience require CORI and or background checks prior to offering a practicum experience to students, the Zuckerberg College of Health Sciences cannot guarantee a practicum experience to a student if a sponsoring agency refuses to accept the results of any background check required by the sponsoring agency.
 Students found to have criminal convictions or pending actions which represent unacceptable risk to vulnerable populations will be presumed ineligible for practicum experiences.

 Clinical Affiliate Random Drug Screening